Book a Call

 Letting Go vs Holding On

-My daughter is caring, thoughtful, funny, and creative.
-As we hugged before I left on the train, I covered my sadness well, I would never put pressure or a guilt trip on her.
-I let her go to flourish and bring to others the joy she brings to me.
-I encourage her to fly.
+She is caring, thoughtful, funny, and creative.
+As we hugged before I boarded the train, I covered my sadness well.
+I would never place it on her.
+I want her free to flourish, to bring into the world the same joy she has always brought to me.

 To Live Life Fully is a Continuous Letting Go Process